-You are an officer or employee of a nonprofit corporation or 501(c)(3) that is a proposed contracting party.
-You are an employee or agent of a proposed contracting party, and the contracting party is a local agency or is a private employer with 10 or more employees.
-You are a director or a more than 10-percent owner of a bank, bank holding company, or savings and loan association that is a proposed contracting party.
-You own less than three (3) percent of the shares of a for-profit corporation that is a proposed contracting party.
-You are an employee of a consulting, engineering, or architectural firm that is a proposed contracting party.
-You are a landlord or tenant of a proposed contracting party.
-You are an attorney, insurance agent, real estate broker or agent, or stockbroker for a proposed contracting party You are a parent with an interest in the earnings of your minor child(ren) for personal services performed for a proposed contracting party.
-You are a supplier of goods or services and those goods or services been supplied to the proposed contracting party for at least five years prior to your election or appointment to office.
-You receive salary, per diem, or reimbursement for expenses from another government entity that is a proposed contracting party.
-You are a party to settlement of litigation involving the Fair.
+- \Box You are an officer or employee of a nonprofit corporation or 501(c)(3) that is a proposed contracting party. - □ You are an employee or agent of a proposed contracting party, and the contracting party is a local agency or is a private employer with 10 or more employees. - □ You are a director or a more than 10-percent owner of a bank, bank holding company, or savings and loan association that is a proposed contracting party. - □ You own less than three (3) percent of the shares of a for-profit corporation that is a proposed contracting party. - □ You are an employee of a consulting, engineering, or architectural firm that is a proposed contracting party. - □ You are a landlord or tenant of a proposed contracting party. - □ You are an attorney, insurance agent, real estate broker or agent, or stockbroker for a proposed contracting party. - □ You are a parent with an interest in the earnings of your minor child(ren) for personal services performed for a proposed contracting party. - □ You are a supplier of goods or services and those goods or services been supplied to the proposed contracting party for at least five years prior to your election or appointment to office. - □ You receive salary, per diem, or reimbursement for expenses from another government entity that is a proposed contracting party. - □ You are a party to settlement of litigation involving the Fair.

-17 Board Members that have a remote interest in a contract must fully abstain from all involvement and participation in the contract or Fair may not enter into the contract.
+11 Board Members that have a remote interest in a contract must fully abstain from all involvement and participation in the contract or Fair may not enter into the contract.
 The remote interest exception does not apply to employees or individual decision makers.

-☐ You are an officer or employee of an investor-owned utility that is regulated by the Public U and is a proposed contracting party.
-Itilities Commission If you believe you have a remote interest, or have any questions about remote interests, immediately consumith the Fair CEO or legal counsel.
+- □ You are a party to a proposed housing assistance payment (Section 8) contract. - □ You are an officer or employee of an investor-owned utility that is regulated by the Public Utilities Commission and is a proposed contracting party.

+If you believe you have a remote interest, or have any questions about remote interests, immediately consult with the Fair CEO or legal counsel.